 The Greens won’t like this because while this is a call out by the NDP to Liberal voters in weak Liberal seats in BC and the prairies, it is really dropping the gauntlet on Green voters.
 I sincerely hope that Elizabeth May wins her seat this election but otherwise I think everyone who sees the necessity of defeating the Conservatives needs to think strategically and vote smart.
 In safe Liberal or NDP seats that means as much as possible to vote Green to help with their funding and popular support but in close seats it unfortunately means biting your tongue and going with the least worst option.

-To be clear, strategic voting is not a fix to our system, it is a hack, a necessary bandaid for a broken system.
-A system that is bleeding worse each election as fewer and fewer voters show up cast their vote and see it immediately wasted.
+To be clear, strategic voting is not a fix to our system, it is a ‘hack’ as us programmers would say.
+It’s a necessary bandaid for a fundamentally broken system.
+A system that is bleeding worse each election as fewer and fewer voters show up to cast their vote and see it immediately wasted.
 Jack Layton has taken a brave step forward today in admitting that.
 Hopefully he will take further steps in the campaign by making a clear commitment to requiring an investigation of electoral reform as a requirement for supporting a Liberal or Conservative minority.
 Even more importantly, hopefully his brave and reasonable stance will inspire Michael Ignatieff and the Liberals to commit to fixing the democratic deficit that exists in our country which includes such outrages as: unfair elections, dangerous precedents of Senate interference and out of control Prime Ministerial power to name just a few.